The Investigation Team (Yu Narukami) | Shadows and Personas | Social Links and NPCs | Antagonists (The Killer)

 - Odd Name Out: Most of the quests begin with "I Wish" (or "We Wish" for the second quest/third Social Link), but the last one in Golden is "The Shichiri Beach Guardian," possibly because it's an updated version of the previous quest.

-- Retired Badass: Seems to be this, with the scars on its head.
+- Retired Badass: Seems to be this, with the scars all over its body.

 - Team Pet: Less so than Teddie, but more than Nanako, in that it actually does something for your team (restoring SP for a price).